trapexit/mergerfs/mkdocs/docs/runtime_interfaces.md

   the kernel for all files.
 This will cause all unused files to be released from memory.
 - USR2: Trigger a general cleanup of currently unused memory.
 A more thorough version of what happens every ~15 minutes.
+Also fully clears the gid cache.